tock/book/src/course/thread-net/screen-app.md

 ```

 The set point is _our_ desired temperature for the HVAC system.
 The global set
-point is the average of all motes requested desired temperature.
+point is the average of all motes' requested desired temperature.
 Finally, the
-measured temperature is the temperature measured using the temperature sensor.
+measured temperature is the measure from the device's local temperature sensor.

 For use with the later stages of our application, it will be helpful to have a
 function that performs the screen update.
 Add the following global variables and